-It's clear that social platforms like Facebook and Twitter have historically concentrated on the creating positive impacts for their audiences (whether that be advertisers or users).
-We would expect and accept that as the right way to do things.
-But since these platforms have reached the huge scale they are now at, the negative effects of wider society become similarly huge.
+It's clear that social platforms like Facebook and Twitter have historically concentrated on creating positive impacts for their audiences (whether that be advertisers or users).
+We would expect and accept that as the right way to do things but, since these platforms have reached the huge scale they are now at, the negative effects of wider society become similarly huge.

 Most of these platforms are now taking steps to mitigate these issues, such as Facebook's fact checking and Twitter's ban on political advertising, and that is welcome, but the damage has already largely been done.

 Even with good intentions, concentrating only on making things easier for users can have unwanted future consequences, so is User-Centred Design adequate when used in isolation?
 Maybe not.
 And how can we adapt our design process to create usable and useful products that are environmentally and ethically sound?

 During the analysis phase of a project, where we usually concentrate all of our efforts on uncovering user needs and understanding organisational objectives, we can take some time to consider and theorise as to what the future impact our design decisions might have, not just on that user but, on wider society and the environment too.

 How we do this is important.
 It will be easy for us to make assumptions based on our understanding and views of the world but those views are most definitely skewed and biased toward our own experiences.

 We're already accustomed to user testing and research, so we already have the skills to expand the discovery process outside of the userbase.
 Including diverse audiences from inside and outside of our target group at the beginning will help to prevent those collateral effects that nobody wants.